By using our best practices for credit card processing, you can protect yourself from chargebacks and fraudulent activities!

 -

-Card-Present - this is when a customer presents a card in person, and you swipe, dip or tap the card to process it.
+Card-Present: When a customer presents a card in person, and you swipe, dip, or tap the card to process it with a credit card reader.

 -

-Card-Not-Present - this is when the credit card number is entered manually.
-Examples include online purchases and orders over the phone.
+Card-Not-Present: When the credit card number is entered manually.
+Examples include online purchases, orders over the phone, or charging a customer's card on file.

-Firstly, always try to swipe, dip or tap a card during the point of sale.
+Always try to swipe, dip, or tap a card during the point of sale.
 A card-present transaction typically has lower fees and is deemed less risky.
-Try to limit manual entries or typed-in transactions as much as possible.
+Try to limit manual entries (typed-in) transactions as much as possible.

-Secondly, make sure to follow the proper procedures when processing a transaction.
-If it's approved, ask the customer to sign the sales receipt.
+And always make sure to follow the proper procedures when processing a transaction.
+If it's approved, ask the customer to sign the sales receipt or your device.
 If it's declined, return the customer's card and kindly ask for a different form of payment or another credit card.

 Here are some additional practices to help reduce the likelihood of fraudulent transactions during in-store purchases: